clicon/clixon/test/README.md

 This directory contains testing code for clixon and the example application.
 Assumes setup of http daemon as describe under apps/restonf
 - Jenkinsfile       Makefile for Jenkins tests.
 Build clixon and run tests.
-- all.sh            Run through all tests named 'test*.sh' in this directory.
-Therefore, if you place a test in this directory matching 'test*.sh' it will be run automatically.
-By default the script will exit on first error.
-Run as `all.sh summary` to continue and print a summary on all tests.
+- all.sh            Run through all tests with detailed output, and stop on first error.
+- sum.sh            Run though all tests and print summary
+- mem.sh            Make valgrind
 - site.sh           Add your site-specific modifications here
 - test_nacm.sh      Auth tests using internal NACM
 - test_nacm_ext.sh  Auth tests using external NACM (separate file)